Shakir-Hussain12/Snapscan/README.md

 # 📖 [Snapscan] <a name="about-project"></a>

-**Simple interactive app that allows users to add different categories and transactions within each one of them**
+**Simple interactive app that allows users to add/delete different categories and games within each one of them**

 ## 🛠 Built With <a name="built-with"></a>